brettmillerb/brettmillerb.github.io/_posts/2019/11/2019-11-26-Azure-Functions-and-PowerShell.md

 ### Event Driven - Say What?!

 Events in Azure can mean a number of things and 9 times out of 10 the first Azure Function you will create is an HTTP trigger which is a manual interaction.
-As you delve deeper you start seeing situations where event driven is at the forefront of what you want to react to.
+As you delve deeper you start seeing situations where event driven functions are at the forefront and it makes you think differently about how you manage your cloud workloads.

 ### Example Scenario